Amir-Shoja/Attendance-System-with-Excel/README.md

 This section contains the main code for Attendance.
 Before running this code, two preliminary steps need to be performed.

-## ChangeName
+## NameList

-First, execute the ChangeName code to generate a list of names to be used in the Attendance code.
+First, execute the NameList code to generate a list of names to be used in the Attendance code.

 ```bash
 python ChangeName.py